Simon-Initiative/oli-cloud-data/README.md

 # oli-cloud-data project

-This project exports data from OLI main and logging databases, formats that data into csv files, then uploads those files into Amazon S3
+This project exports data from OLI main and logging databases, formats that data into csv files, then uploads those files into Amazon S3 buckets

 ## Running the application in dev mode